Facebook Pixel

 What are the attendance requirements for online programs?

-What constitutes “attendance” for online courses?
+What constitutes attendance for online courses?

-For all online courses, students are required to attend scheduled synchronous meetings (attendance will be taken), log into their course regularly, submit assessments on time, and track their learning progress in a learning log to show time spent on asynchronous work.
+Students are required to attend scheduled synchronous meetings (attendance will be taken), log into their course regularly, submit assessments on time, and track their learning progress in a learning log to show time spent on asynchronous work.

 Are there midterm and final exams?
 Group projects?